Chen-Yankun/chen-yankun.github.io/index.md

 - Familiar with the extraction, separation, and purification methods of Chinese herbal medicines.
 - Skilled in using analytical instruments such as HPLC/UPLC and triple quadrupole mass spectrometry.
-- Familiar with medical experimental skills, proficient in cell experiments, animal experiments, PCR, and Wb operation methods.
+- Skilled in medical experimental skills, proficient in cell experiments, animal experiments, PCR, and Wb operation methods.
+- Familiar with R programming language, chemoinformatics, and possess proficiency in techniques such as molecular docking and molecular dynamics simulations.
 - Familiar with the production process of traditional Chinese medicinal diet products, including: recipe selection ideas, Chinese medicine compatibility, and experimental design.
 <br>